sarika-debruyn/AI_Climate/doc/doc.md

    d(t): day of week adjustment
    s(t): seasonal adjustment
    ϵ(t): random noise

+   * We model seasonal variation in data center demand using multipliers of $s(t) = 1.1$ for summer, $0.95$ for winter, and $1.0$ for spring/fall, based on the observed increase in cooling-related energy use reported by Shehabi et al.~\cite{shehabi2016}.
+To represent random variation in demand, we include a noise term $\epsilon(t) \sim \mathcal{N}(1.0, 0.05)$, following the forecast uncertainty range suggested by Mashayekhy et al.~\cite{mashayekhy2015}.

-2. Operates 24/7, 365 days a year, with no demand-side flexibility
+3. Operates 24/7, 365 days a year, with no demand-side flexibility
-3. All electricity is intended to be supplied by on-site renewable infrastructure
+4. All electricity is intended to be supplied by on-site renewable infrastructure
-4. When renewable output is insufficient, the center draws from the local power grid.
+5. When renewable output is insufficient, the center draws from the local power grid.
-5. There is no energy storage or batteries in the base model
+6. There is no energy storage or batteries in the base model

 ### Renewable Energy Infrastructure:
 We need a baseline conversion from weather to power in order to assess how ML forecast quality affects power output, ensuring consistency across geographies.
 The data centers have a fixed number of wind turbines or solar panels sized to match peak production under optimal conditions.